peerdraft/obsidian-plugin/README.md

 ## It just works

 Start a session from within Obsidian and you get a secret and unguessable link.
 Your peers can use this link to join with their browsers instantly.
-They don't need a Peerdraft account or install Obsidian.
+They don't need a Peerdraft account or Obsidian installed.

-## Your documents are save
+## Your documents are safe

 Your document and all edits are exchanged securly and directly between you and your peers.
 The Peerdraft servers are only used to establish the connections.